Copyright, Wright Balance® 2024

 4. When the left and right hand grip matches the Carrying Angle

 11. An Elite right-handed Golfer is PUTTING.
-What would you predict with regard to the path of the putter when the a center of force is forwarded in the lead foot and back in the trail foot as shown here?
+What would you predict with regard to the path of the putter when the a center of force is forward in the lead foot and back in the trail foot as shown here?

 12 What are these an illustration of?